-- Occasionally the nature of your complaint may mean that it will require the immediate attention of the Head of Department/Director, and in a smaller number of cases, the Director, People Group, on behalf of the Registrar.
+- Occasionally the nature of your complaint may mean that it will require the immediate attention of the Head of Department/Director, and in a smaller number of cases, the Director of Human Resources, on behalf of the Registrar.
 However, in the large majority of cases your complaint will be dealt with more quickly if it is first directed to the relevant member of staff or local front-line service provider.

 - Please be patient.
 We take seriously all feedback and complaints.
 You should expect a prompt initial response to any complaint, but where a complaint requires investigation it may take more than a few days.
 Cases of whistleblowing have separate processes for appeal or independent review and the applicable policy or procedure should be consulted for details.

 6. What you can expect from the complaints and feedback process

 - Feedback will be used as part of a ongoing process of improvement.

 - All complaints will be taken seriously and every effort will be made to resolve the complaint to your satisfaction at an early stage.

 - Whoever receives and handles the complaint, you should expect a response within a reasonable time frame and for your contact with the University to be characterised by courtesy and respect at all times.

 - Where a formal written complaint is made to a senior manager or the Director of Human Resources (via email at email@example.com), you should receive an acknowledgment normally within five University working days of receipt.